Kernel Patch Evaluated Testing

 https://patchwork.kernel.org/patch/10533445/mbox

-where ##KPG_URL## is a URL pointing to a gzipped kernel tarball with /boot and /lib/modules/ directories or a yum repo to install the a prebuilt RPM and dependencies.
+where ##KPG_URL## is a URL pointing to a gzipped kernel tarball with /boot and /lib/modules/ directories or a yum repo to install the prebuilt RPM and dependencies.

 kpet run generate \